andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

 };
 ```

 That's it.
 The browser is now talking directly to the AI agent.
 Every token streams in as it's generated.
-No Lambda in the hot path.
-No API Gateway managing frames.

 ## Why I like this approach

 Let me go over what makes this better than the traditional setup.

 ### Real-time streaming
 Every token arrives at the browser the moment the model generates it.
-There's no buffering layer, no Lambda invocation overhead per chunk, no API Gateway frame management.
+There's no buffering layer, no Lambda invocation overhead per chunk, no API Gateway.

 ### Simpler architecture
 As I mentioned earlier, I've done the traditional API Gateway WebSocket approach and the AppSync Events approach.
-Both work, but they have a lot of moving parts for what should be straightforward.
+Both work, but they have a lot of moving parts where they are not needed.

 With this approach all you need is:
 - One Lambda that generates a presigned URL
 - The browser's native WebSocket API
 - The agent itself

-The entire "real-time infrastructure" is a single Lambda function.

 ### Lower cost
-No Lambda invocations per streaming chunk.
-No DynamoDB reads/writes for connection management.
-No API Gateway WebSocket message charges.
-You pay for the AgentCore Runtime and one Lambda invocation per session establishment.
+With this approach you remove the need for any extra components that might generate cost.
+You only pay for the AgentCore Runtime and one Lambda invocation per session establishment.

 ### Persistent connections
 The WebSocket stays open for multi-turn conversations.
-The agent maintains state across messages within the same connection, no need to reload context on every request.
+The agent maintains state across messages within the same connection, without the need to reload context on every request.

 ## Adding memory

-A direct WebSocket connection is great, but what happens when the user closes their browser and comes back?
+A direct WebSocket connection is great, but what happens when the user steps away or opens the conversation on a different device?
 Without memory, the agent starts fresh every time.

-WearCast uses AgentCore Memory, a managed service that persists conversation history across sessions:
+WearCast uses AgentCore Memory, a module provided by AgentCore to keep a history of the conversation to give the agent better context awareness

 ```python
 from bedrock_agentcore.memory.integrations.strands.config import AgentCoreMemoryConfig